 invites the ITU Radiocommunication Sector

-1 to develop harmonized frequency arrangements to facilitate IMT deployment in the frequency band 45.5-47 GHz;

-2 to continue providing guidance to ensure that IMT can meet the telecommunication needs of the developing countries in the context of the studies referred to above.
+to continue providing guidance to ensure that IMT can meet the telecommunication needs of the developing countries in the context of the studies referred to above.

 Reasons: The ITU-R studies invited in this Resolution to develop frequency arrangements for IMT in the band 45.5-47 GHz are making progress.